x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/database-availability-groups/database-availability-groups.md

 A database availability group (DAG) is the base component of the Mailbox server high availability and site resilience framework built into Microsoft Exchange Server.
 A DAG is a group of up to 16 Mailbox servers that hosts a set of databases and provides automatic database-level recovery from failures that affect individual servers or databases.

 > [!IMPORTANT]
 > All servers within a DAG must be running the same version of Exchange.
-You can't mix Exchange 2013 servers, Exchange 2016, or Exchange 2019 servers in the same DAG.
+For example, you can't mix Exchange 2013 servers and Exchange 2016 servers in the same DAG.

 A DAG is a boundary for mailbox database replication, database and server switchovers and failovers, and an internal component called *Active Manager*.
 Active Manager, which runs on every Mailbox server, manages switchovers and failovers within DAGs.
 For more information about Active Manager, see [Active Manager](active-manager.md).